josh-ashkinaze/inv-covar-index/README.md

 - **Report bugs**: I imagine I missed some edge cases.
 Feel free to report bugs.

 ## System I Ran Tests On
-I was using Python 3.13, `requirements.txt` packages, MacOS, and Stata 19.5 for testing.
+I was using Python 3.13, `dev_requirements.txt` packages, MacOS, and Stata 19.5 for testing.

 ## References